explorer436/explorer-git-repo/HelpfulTools.md

 Add the Shift key—so, press Shift + Ctrl + Alt and tap an arrow key—and you’ll switch between workspaces, taking the currently active window with you to the new workspace.

+<a id="org4318e86"></a>

+## Multiple workspaces in Windows

+1. How to add a desktop in Windows 10:
+    To add a virtual desktop, open up the new Task View pane by clicking the Task View button (two overlapping rectangles) on the taskbar, or by pressing the Windows Key + Tab.
+In the Task View pane, click New desktop to add a virtual desktop.
+If you have two or more desktops already open, the "Add a desktop" button will appear as a gray tile with a plus symbol.
+You can also quickly add a desktop without entering the Task View pane by using the keyboard shortcut Windows Key + Ctrl + D.

+2. How to switch between desktops:
+    To switch between virtual desktops, open the Task View pane and click on the desktop you want to switch to.
+You can also quickly switch desktops without going into the Task View pane by using the keyboard shortcuts Windows Key + Ctrl + Left Arrow and Windows Key + Ctrl + Right Arrow.

+3. Move windows between desktops:
+    To move a window from one desktop to another, you first have to open up the Task View pane and then hover over the desktop containing the window you want to move.
+The windows on that desktop will pop up; find the window you want to move, right-click it, and go to Move to and choose the desktop you want to move the window to.
+You can also drag and drop windows &#x2013; grab the window you want to move and drag it into the desired desktop.

+4. Close a desktop:
+    To close a virtual desktop, open up the Task View pane and hover over the desktop you want to close until a small X appears in the upper right corner.
+Click the X to close the desktop.
+You can also close desktops without going into the Task View pane by using the keyboard shortcut Windows Key + Ctrl + F4 (this will close the desktop you're currently on).

 ---